by Texas Homesteader ~

 Can You Use Thermal-Paper Receipts In Compost?

 I don’t like to put thermal paper into my compost.
-Maybe it would be fine, but I prefer to use only uncoated paper in my compost.
+Thermal paper is coated with chemicals that should not be in my compost nor in my garden.
+I use only uncoated paper in my compost.

 So any thermal-paper receipts we have are instead stuffed into my most recent EcoBrick.